Create conda package with conda-forge

 Create

-containingchannel_targets: - conda-forge <package-name>_rc
+recipe/conda_build_config.yamlcontainingchannel_targets: - conda-forge <package-name>_rc

 In the

-format for pre-releases.See an example here: https://github.com/conda-forge/diffpy.pdffit2-feedstock/blob/rc/recipe/conda_build_config.yaml
+versionofmeta.yaml, enter<version>rc<rc-number>(e.g., enter0.0.3rc1instead of0.0.3-rc.1).
+This is because PyPI uses the<version>rc<rc-number>format for pre-releases.See an example here: https://github.com/conda-forge/diffpy.pdffit2-feedstock/blob/rc/recipe/conda_build_config.yaml

 Make a PR into

-.Re-render once the PR is created.
+rcinstead ofmain.Re-render once the PR is created.

 To install your

-version, use the command:conda install -c conda-forge/label/<package-name>_rc -c conda-forge <package-name>
+rcversion, use the command:conda install -c conda-forge/label/<package-name>_rc -c conda-forge <package-name>

 For more, read the conda-forge official documentation for pre-release: https://conda-forge.org/docs/maintainer/knowledge_base/#pre-release-builds